Choosing a Dress Watch: The Best Guide for Real Guys

 I asked him what his budget was — which was super entry-level but exactly where I excel — but there was still a… miscommunication.
 You see, dress watches are a really niche subject and it’s hard for most guys to drop much cash on them.
 They rarely wear them.
 And believe it or not, most of the occasions men wear a dress watch to, they actually shouldn’t.

-So, how do you choose a dress watch?
-Let’s find out in this brief guide.
+So, of all the different types of watches, how do you choose a dress watch?
+Let’s find out in this brief dress watch guide.

 Choosing a Dress Watch

 The best way to understand how to choose a dress watch is to break it down by the most important parts: Case, dial, and strap.
-Let dig into each.
+Let dig into each and you’ll see what to look for in most dress watches.

 Dress Watch Cases